 We found 4 neurologists who accept Highmark near Berwyn, PA.

-Dr. Roderick Spears specializes in neurology (brain & spinal cord disease).
-These areas are among Dr. Spears's clinical interests: trigger point injections, migraine, and nerve block.
+Dr. Roderick Spears' area of specialization is neurology (brain & spinal cord disease).
+His clinical interests include trigger point injections, migraine, and nerve block.
+Blue Cross/Blue Shield, Coventry, and TRICARE are among the insurance carriers that Dr. Spears accepts.
+His education and training includes medical school at Wayne State University School of Medicine and residency at Akron General Medical Center, Montefiore Medical Center, and a hospital affiliated with Albert Einstein College of Medicine.
 He is affiliated with Hospital of the University of Pennsylvania (HUP).
-After attending Wayne State University School of Medicine, he completed his residency training at Akron General Medical Center, Montefiore Medical Center, and a hospital affiliated with Albert Einstein College of Medicine.
-He takes Blue Cross/Blue Shield, Coventry, and TRICARE, as well as other insurance carriers.

 Clinical interests: Parkinson's Disease